twgallo13/stu0calc-v3/docs/DB_SETUP.md

     psql -d "<YOUR_DATABASE_URL>" -f sql/insert_ratecards.sql
     ```

-    This will execute the `INSERT` statements in the file and populate the `rate_cards` table.
+    This will execute the `INSERT` statements in the file and populate the `RateCard` table.

 After completing these steps, your database will be ready for development.